eltrino/diamantedesk-documentation/docs/integration/prestashop.md

 ## Installing DiamanteDesk Module

 1. Log in the PrestaShop Admin Panel.
-2. On the navigation panel head over to the **Modules** menu for manual or to the **Modules > Modules and Themes Catalog** for automatic installation.
+2. On the navigation panel head over to _Modules > Modules and Themes Catalog_ for automatic installation.
 ![Prestashop Admin panel](img/prestashop_admin_panel.png)

 ###### Automatic installation